 We woke up with a hangover.
-Yesterday the wine already tasted sour, now it bothered us in a different way.
+Yesterday the wine already tasted sour, it bothered us in a different way.
 At the bakery in Rumilly we bought food.
 It was Sunday, so we bought extra bread for along the way.
-At the first climb I needed to go to the bathroom again, but there weren't any good places.
+On the first climb I needed to go to the bathroom again, but there weren't any good places.
 A few corners further we found a Maria statue with some grass around it.
-There we could put our bikes and walk into the forest.
-When we were done I told Bram 'Hallelujah that feels better'.
+There we could park our bikes and walk into the forest.
+When we were done, I told Bram, 'Hallelujah , that feels better'.

-While cycling Bram's pedal scrapped over a piece of metal keeping his chain guard in place.
-A few days ago we had tried to find the right screws at a construction market.
-That didn't work because we couldn't reach the screws with only an allen key.
+While cycling, Bram's pedal scrapped over a piece of metal, keeping his chain guard in place.
+We found the screws required to fix it at a construction market a few days ago.
+However, that didn't work because we couldn't get the screws out with only an Allen key.
 Then I got an idea, we could tape it.
 Now Bram's 3000 euro Idworx bike was also fixed with duct tape.
 The descent of this climb was unusual.
-It was very steep so we went crazy fast within seconds.
-There was also a lot of stuff on the road and many hairpin turns.
+It was very steep, so we went crazy fast within seconds.
+There was also much rubble on the road and many hairpin turns.

 It was a warm day.
-Because the area was flatter the route was more difficult to follow.
-In the Alps and Pyrenees we just had to cycle from one mountain to the next, now we had to take many turns.
+Because the area was flatter, the route was more difficult to follow.
+In the Alps and the Pyrenees we just had to cycle from one mountain to the next, now we had to take many turns.
 Just before the Grand Colombier we took a wrong turn.
 The first part of the climb was very steep, there were many hairpin turns as well.
-Half way up we reached some flat sections alternated with very steep parts.
+Halfway up, we reached some flat sections alternated with very steep parts.
 The French there all drove their cars up like they were in a hurry.
 There was nothing to do on that mountain, it was just a rock in the middle of a flat landscape.

 View from the Grand Colombier

-While I was slowly going uphill and eating some chocolate Bram was sick of climbing.
-That's why I decided to tease him a bit with all sorts of stories.
-I had expected this climb to be easy, it was just a small mountain outside of the Alps.
+While I was slowly going uphill and eating some chocolate, Bram was sick of climbing.
+That's why I decided to tease him with all sorts of stories.
+I had expected this climb to be easy, it was just a small mountain outside the Alps.
 It was supposedly tough though, its index is the fourth highest of the entire 100 cols tour.
-We got a stamp in a youth-hostel a few kilometers before the summit.
+We got a stamp in a youth hostel a few kilometers before the summit.
 There we ate some ice cream and took a break.
 I tried to ask in French if more 100 cols cyclists had passed this week.
 They didn't understand.
 This year we hadn't seen anyone.
-Last year we met Mishka and his dad in spring, and Piet and May in the summer.
+Last year we met Mishka and his dad in the spring and Piet and May in the summer.

-Three hours after starting the climb we reached the top.
-There was a motorcyclist parked right in front of the sign, just as on the Galibier.
+After three hours of climbing, we reached the top.
+A motorcyclist parked right in front of the sign, just as on the Galibier.
 The owners just came towards us when we were talking about how annoying that was.
 They also happened to be Dutch.
 They wanted to take a picture of themselves, but the motorcycle also needed to be in it.
-I started taking a picture of Bram, who extra loudly said 'make sure that the motorcycle is not in it'.
+I started taking a picture of Bram, who extra loudly said, 'make sure that the motorcycle is not in it'.
 The people with the motor were driving a loop through the Alps.